RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 nodemaintenance.nodemaintenance.kubevirt.io "worker1-maintenance" deleted
 ~~~

-Then check the node again:
+Then check the same node again:

-> **NOTE**: Change the below value for your environment.

 ```copy
 oc get node/ocp4-worker1.aio.example.com
 ```

 Note the removal of the `SchedulingDisabled` annotation on the '**STATUS**' column.
-Also important is that just because this node has become active again doesn't mean  the virtual machine returns to it automatically.
+Also important is that just because this node has become active again doesn't mean the virtual machine returns to it automatically, i.e. it won't "fail back", it will reside on the new host:

 ~~~bash
 NAME                           STATUS   ROLES    AGE   VERSION